mskim/rlayout/README.md

 2015 4 8
 	1. Article, NewsBoxMaker, NewsSection
-	1. grid_size with margin, gutter paper_size
+	1. grid_size with margin, gutter page_size
 	1. put the grid_pattern_with source, no need to save it as file
 	1. heading_column for news_article story.
 	1. Page with and without Heading